-Send an email to Patrick Napier at patrick.napier@ucr.edu at least 2 business days before your desired test time.
+Email Patrick Napier at patrick.napier@ucr.edu at least 2 business days before your desired test time.

-5. How long will it take to receive my score?
+5. How long will it take to receive myscore?

 It will take about two weeks for Graduate Division to review all scores.
 Your score will be emailed to you and your department.